Dinosaur Ridge Summer Camp

 Capacity: The maximum number of campers per camp is 12, so register early!

-Erin LaCount: Erin LaCount has been in charge of Education and Programs at Dinosaur Ridge for 10 years.
+Erin LaCount: Erin LaCount has been in charge of Education and Programs at Dinosaur Ridge since 2003.
 Having grown up at Dinosaur Ridge, Erin attended the first ever Dinosaur Ridge Summer Camps in the late 1990’s.
 After a brief hiatus, Erin (along with Amber) revitalized the Dinosaur Ridge summer camps in 2012 and is excited to share her love of dinosaurs with the campers.

 Amber Cain: Amber Cain is the Volunteer Coordinator and Program Assistant at Dinosaur Ridge.
 She has been involved with the organization since 2010.
 Amber (along with Erin) revitalized the Dinosaur Ridge summer camp in 2012 and is excited to share her love of geology with campers.